MakeSchool-Tutorials/Node-Gif-Search/P03-Search-Gifs/content.md

 slug: search-gifs
 ---

-So no we have done some templating, so we are ready to build the actual feature of the app we want: a Giphy Search.
+So now we have done some templating, so we are ready to build the actual feature of the app we want: a Giphy Search.

 # Adding a Search to the Root Route (Step 1 - Getting Search Term)